joelspadin/page-turner/README.md

 All parts are hand-solderable.
 I recommend starting from the USB port and working out from the center on the top side, then soldering the phone jacks last.

+With [Python](https://www.python.org/) and [Docker](https://www.docker.com/products/docker-desktop/) installed, you can use [KiBot](https://github.com/INTI-CMNB/KiBot) to generate Gerber files for JLC PCB or PCBWay.
+Simply run the [kibot.py](./kibot.py) script, then check the "out" folder for the results.

 ## Bill of Materials

 | References | Part              | Manufacturer       | Package  | Qty. | Description           |